Peter Battista, Psy.D. Chicago Campus

 My clinical interests include psychoanalytic theory and practice, supervision and training, and the psychology of men and masculinity.
 As Associate Director of Training, I am particularly interested in helping students shape their professional identities as they engage in clinical training in the community and progress through the program.

-I joined the Adler School because of its mission of producing socially responsible practitioners, community engagement, and social justice.
-This unique mission is truly embodied by the School, faculty, staff, and students.
-Working at the Adler School, I feel I am truly impacting social change.
+I joined Adler University because of its mission of producing socially responsible practitioners, community engagement, and social justice.
+This unique mission is truly embodied by the University, faculty, staff, and students.
+Working at the University, I feel I am truly impacting social change.

 - Psy.D., Clinical Psychology, The Chicago School of Professional Psychology